Azure/azureml-assets/assets/models/system/phi-3-mini-128k-instruct/description.md

 2. ONNX model for fp16 CUDA
 3. ONNX model for int4 CUDA: Quantized to int4 via RTN
 4. ONNX model for int4 CPU and Mobile: Quantized to int4 via RTN

-## Training Details

-### **Model**

-* Architecture: Phi-3 Mini-128K-Instruct has 3.8B parameters and is a dense decoder-only Transformer model.
-The model is fine-tuned with Supervised fine-tuning (SFT) and Direct Preference Optimization (DPO) to ensure alignment with human preferences and safety guidlines.
-* Inputs: Text.
-It is best suited for prompts using chat format.
-* Context length: 128K tokens
-* GPUs: 512 H100-80G
-* Training time: 7 days
-* Training data: 3.3T tokens
-* Outputs: Generated text in response to the input
-* Dates: Our models were trained between February and April 2024
-* Status: This is a static model trained on an offline dataset with cutoff date October 2023.
-Future versions of the tuned models may be released as we improve models.

-### **Datasets**

-Our training data includes a wide variety of sources, totaling 3.3 trillion tokens, and is a combination of
-1) Publicly available documents filtered rigorously for quality, selected high-quality educational data, and code;
-2) Newly created synthetic, “textbook-like” data for the purpose of teaching math, coding, common sense reasoning, general knowledge of the world (science, daily activities, theory of mind, etc.);
-3) High quality chat format supervised data covering various topics to reflect human preferences on different aspects such as instruct-following, truthfulness, honesty and helpfulness.

 ## Responsible AI Considerations